holotrek/ts-node-rest-api/README.md

   * basic
     * This strategy is not recommended for production use unless the site is secured through SSL/TLS.
 It is good for quickly setting up an auth form for testing, because it requires no password hashing on the client side and uses a single API call.
   * digest
-    * This strategy is more secure and can be used on HTTP to avoid sending plaintext passwords.
+    * This strategy is more secure and can be used on HTTP to avoid sending plaintext passwords (although it is always recommended to use SSL/TLS anyway, if possible).
 It requires two API calls where the response of the first call provides a secret password to the client, which can be combined with the password provided and hashed to verify their identity.
+    * Digest auth requires an environment variable called "ENCRYPTION_KEY" that is set to a random string of characters, which should be as long as random as you can possibly manage it.
+This avoids having passwords stored in plaintext in the database.
+If possible, it would also increase security to have the DB server (where encrypted passwords reside) be separate from the Web server (where the encryption key resides).
 * It is recommended to turn on only one of these providers, as they share the same session tokens implementation.
 * The environment keys `useBasicAuth` and `useDigestAuth` (boolean) are used to enable/disable the respective strategy.